oktadev/okta-blog/_source/_posts/2022-04-26-webauthn-java.md

     navigator.credentials.create(credentialCreateOptions))
 ```

-The browser checks with whatever source of authentication is available to it using the `Client to Authenticator Protocol` version two (CTAP2).
+The browser checks with whatever source of authentication is available to it using the "Client to Authenticator Protocol version two" (CTAP2).
 This check can be implemented by the operating system, browser, or by a standalone authentication device connected by USB or Bluetooth.
 This device generates a series of fields—the most important are `credentialId` and `publicKey` (generated from a private key the authenticator should never share).
 Next, the browser collates this information into a `PublicKeyCredential`, which is turned into a JSON object, stringified, and sent back to the server.

 ```javascript
 .then(publicKeyCredential => ({